pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 - API breaking changes, or discussion thereof, could be a PDEP.
 For example:
   - Value counts rename ([GH-49497][49497]).
-The scope does not justify a PDEP at first, but later a discussion about whether it should be executed as breaking change or with deprecation emerges, which could benefit from a PDEP process.
+The scope does not justify a PDEP at first, but later a discussion about whether it should be executed as a breaking change or with deprecation emerges, which could benefit from a PDEP process.
 - Adding new parameters or methods to an existing method typically will not require a PDEP for non-core features.
 For example:
   - Both `dropna(percentage)` ([GH-35299][35299]), and `Timestamp.normalize()` ([GH-8794][8794])
-    wouldn't have required a PDEP.
+    would not have required a PDEP.
   - On the other hand, `DataFrame.assign()` might.
 While it is a single method without backwards compatibility concerns, it is also a core feature and the discussion should be highly visible.
 - Deprecating or removing a single method would not require a PDEP in most cases.
 For example: